ACER continued

 Sizes

-How big will my favourite cultivar grow?
+How big will a particular cultivar grow?
 This is such a difficult issue with Japanese Maples as there are so many factors which can influence it.
 Potentially they will continue growing for a long, long time.
 Many live to over 100 years old!
 However, the size in 10 or 15 years is much more relevant to most people.
 The danger with planning too far ahead is that it can take seemingly forever to actually reach the size you want.
 Also it is generally the case that the more vigorous selections are tougher in less ideal conditions because they have the vigour to grow through adversity.
-However, this year I have looked at each description and given a guideline size based on this 10-15 years.
+However, this year I have looked at each description and tried to give a guideline size based on 10-15 years.

 Specimen Plants